Old-age pensions in the new scheme

 Additionally, some professional groups may take advantage of the old-age pension awarded under the new rules at a lower retirement age than the normal retirement age.
 These are employees performing work in special conditions or in a special character, who:

-• have completed the required qualifying period of a general character and the period of employment in special conditions or of a special character before 1 January 1999,
+- have completed the required employment period of a general character and the period of employment in special conditions or of a special character before 1 January 1999,

-• have not joined the OFE (and if they have, they have requested the transfer of the funds accumulated in the OFE account to the state budget revenues).
+- have not joined the OFE (and if they have, they have requested the transfer of the funds accumulated in the OFE account to the state budget revenue).

 Voluntary funded pension scheme